with Solid-Sawn Wood Flanges

 Cost and time savings

 Our software helps you calculate the exact number and type of floor and roof IB MAX-CORE I-JOISTS required for your job.
 This enables you to:

 • Easy handling and installation due to lightweight construction leading to savings on labor costs

 Our engineered wood products are among the most environmentally-friendly building products available.
 LEED, Green Globes and National Green Building Standard Green Point credits are attainable.
 Ask about our Green Building Solution™.

 Engineered for performance, built to last

-The full product line of IB I-Joists (ranging in depths of 9.5 to 24 in. and in lengths up to 52 ft.) allow you to maximize the structural performance of floors and roofing; save time and money; and deliver a higher quality floor or roofs.
+The full product line of IB MAX-CORE I-JOISTS (ranging in depths of 9.5 to 24 in. and in lengths up to 52 ft.) allow you to maximize the structural performance of floors and roofing; save time and money; and deliver a higher quality floor or roofs.

 Visit our Library for downloadable literature!